woodpecker-ci/woodpecker/docs/docs/20-usage/72-extensions/20-secrets-extension.md

 ## How it works

-When a pipeline is triggered Woodpecker will fetch the pipeline configuration from the repository, then make a HTTP POST request to the configured extension with a JSON payload containing some data like the repository, pipeline information and the current config files retrieved from the repository.
-The extension can then send back modified or even new pipeline configurations following Woodpeckers official yaml format that should be used.
+For example if you open the secrets list in the repository settings, the following will happen:

+- Woodpecker will send a HTTP GET request to the `<this-server-url>/repo/<repo-id>/secrets` endpoint of your extension
+- The extension will first verify the request is coming from the actual Woodpecker instance and wasn't modified in transit using a http signature.
+This is pretty important so no one can just send a request to this server and get all your secrets for example.
+- The extension server will then return a list of secrets that are available for this repository.
+- The secrets will be displayed in the UI.

 ### Endpoints